 HUMANISTS OF IDAHO

-We typically have two monthly meetings at various locations, all calendared on our Meetup and Facebook pages.
-Generally our regular meetings start with a potluck, followed by a speaker or a discussion on a relevant topic, but often we will change up and have an outside activity or social event, field trip, volunteer work, or activism centered on furthering humanist values.
+We typically have a few monthly meetings at various locations, all calendared on our Meetup and Facebook pages.
 Please watch our Meetup and Facebook pages for our scheduled meetings and events of interest sponsored by other entities.
 We look forward to meeting you in person soon!

 Humanists of Idaho is a Chapter of the American Humanist Association, reaching out to Humanists and like minded people in Idaho.
 We are a 501(c)(3) tax exempt non-profit business, headquartered in Boise, meeting at various locations, hosting speakers, engaging in outreach programs, and participating in community activities and issues.
 We believe that science is the best tool for solving human problems, and that people don't need gods or faith in a single book to be ethical and moral people.